-- Complementing and co-ordinating the work of NRAs, particularly regarding the development of Framework Guidelines
+- complementing and co-ordinating the work of NRAs, particularly regarding the development of Framework Guidelines

-- Participating in the creation of European Network Codes with the ENTSO-E and ENTSO-G, ensuring network codes comply with the corresponding Framework Guidelines
+- participating in the creation of European Network Codes with the ENTSO-E and ENTSO-G, ensuring network codes comply with the corresponding Framework Guidelines

-- Monitoring of Regional Initiatives following a project-orientated and pan-European approach
+- monitoring of Regional Initiatives following a project-orientated and pan-European approach

-- Offering opinions and recommendations on the EU 10-year network development plans
+- offering opinions and recommendations on the EU 10-year network development plans

-- Decisions on cross-border congestion management or on third party access exemptions
+- decisions on cross-border congestion management or on third party access exemptions

-- Implementing Regulation on Market Transparency, adopted on 15 September 2011 - includes monitoring of trading activities in wholesale and retail markets to detect and prevent insider trading and market manipulation
+- implementing Regulation on Market Transparency, adopted on 15 September 2011 - includes monitoring of trading activities in wholesale and retail markets to detect and prevent insider trading and market manipulation.

-Ofgem is actively involved in the work of ACER, contributing to the development of European Framework Guidelines and Network Codes, and cooperating with other regulators.
+We are actively involved in the work of ACER, contributing to the development of European Framework Guidelines and Network Codes, and cooperating with other regulators.